 3.21 Access to the accounting system is password restricted to members of the Central Finance Team.
 School staff and budget holders are granted access to PS Online.
-Write access to the HR and Payroll system is password restricted to members of the HR and Payroll team, with read access provided to appropriate finance team members.

 Back-up Procedures

 3.22 PS Financials data is stored off site on a cloud server and backed up daily to multiple cloud servers.